 Documenting your own backyard as a method towards mindfulness

 When lockdown version 1.0 launched last March, there was so much we all didn’t know.
-How quickly everyone maneuvered and managed new distanced learning dictates and the people who could set up their offices at home.
-Since my office was already at home, I shifted my workspace to afford the best places for the students.
+How quickly everyone maneuvered and managed new distanced learning dictates and the people who could, set up their personal spaces to continue working from home.
+Since my office was already at home, I shifted my computer to afford the best places for the students.
 In fact, we have become experts at hot-desking in our house.

-We have also spent a LOT of time in this house this past year.
+We have also spent a LOT of time inside this house this past year.
 It truly is a lovely place, in an old neighborhood just a skip outside Copenhagen’s historic center city.
 From here, we can walk and bike to all the iconic capital sites in just ten to twenty minutes.
 Up in our fourth-floor flat (5th if you’re from the States) – built in 1875 – we enjoy big open rooms and high ceilings trimmed with classic crown moldings over chevron-patterned hardwood floors.
 We have big windows on both sides that let in any available light – which really isn’t much at the moment.
 What we don’t have is a garden.
 You may call it a backyard.
-But there is no green space afforded our building.
-I’d even take a balcony at this point, but this apartment didn’t come equipped with one and I didn’t know to ask.
+But there is no green space afforded anyone in our building.
+I’d even take a balcony at this point, but this apartment didn’t come equipped with one and when we were looking in that dark Danish December, I didn’t know to ask.

 And before I sound pouty and probably a bit privileged, I truly am thankful for this place and this space – in this fairly charming Scandinavian city.
 Especially this past year.
 So how did we cope when the requests rolled in that we all stay home to help flatten those curves and keep people safe?
 Here in Copenhagen, luckily for us, we were allowed to get outside.
 No masks required.